Jaleel says "Azad Kashmir" given in inverted comma, remains mum on India-Occupied J&K remark | Politics

 In his FB comment box, BJP leader Sandeep Varier vehemently criticised his silence over the ''India-Occupied Jammu and Kashmir'' reference and urged him to explain its meaning.

-Slamming the explanation put out by Jaleel, Varier said it was ridiculous to justify the ''poisonous'' and ''seditious'' remarks even after it was rejected by the entire nation.
+Slamming the explanation provided by Jaleel, Varier said it was ridiculous to justify the ''poisonous'' and ''seditious'' remarks even after it was rejected by the entire nation.

+Reacting to the issue, senior Marxist party leader and LSGD Minister M V Govindan said what Jaleel had said was not the CPI(M)'s view and the Left party has a clear stand on India and Kashmir.

+''You should ask Jaleel on what grounds that he has used such terms.
+As far as the CPI (M) is concerned, the party has a clear stand on the matter.
+Anything other than that is not the party's view,'' he told the media.

 In his FB post written in Malayalam on Friday, the Kerala MLA had said ''the part of Kashmir annexed to Pakistan was known as 'Azad Kashmir' and it was an area where the Pakistan government does not have direct control.''
 Jaleel, who was a minister in the previous CPI(M)-led LDF government, said ''Indian adheena Jammu and Kashmir'' consists of parts of Jammu, Kashmir Valley and Ladakh.''
 PTI LGK ROH ROH